 Part-time lecturers who have enriched the Department with their dedication and enthusiasm include Jane Campbell, Karen Aruri Carnes, Dora Goncalves-Currey, Jorge DeAbreu, Noemia DeMelo, Daniel Ouellette, Michael Whitten, Fadia Youssef and Weihua Zhang.

 The success of the language program at this University has been fostered by the continuing availability of the Foreign Language Lab, which opened its doors in the late 1960s under the direction of Robert Ouellette.
-The Language Lab is presently directed by Suzanne Pelletier-Massano.
+The Language Lab is presently directed by Sandra Rivera.

 The Department's first secretary, Dorothy Hanley, arrived in the late 1970s.
 Upon her death in 1981, Alcina Galego replaced her.
-Since that time, Alcina has been an essential and steadfast component in the efficient and successful operation of the Department.
+Since that time, Alcina was an essential and steadfast component in the efficient and successful operation of the Department until 2012.
+In January 2012, Wendy Holmes became the new secretary.

 While the University is growing and responding to the area's academic needs, the Foreign Literature and Languages Department continues to provide an integral component to a modern institution of higher education.